We welcome messages from our readers. You can email me at email@example.com or post a question on our Discussion page.

 Speaking of the Silver Anniversary of the "Murder, She Wrote" novels this year, we thought you should know that the first one, Gin & Daggers, was published in 1989.
 25 years later we're writing the 43rd book in the series--43 dead bodies for Jessica to trip over.
 It's been a gratifying run, and we thank reviewers for crowning Jessica Fletcher "today's Miss Marple."

-My latest in the Margaret Truman Capital Crime series, UNDIPLOMATIC MURDER, will be out next summer.
+My latest in the Margaret Truman Capital Crime series, UNDIPLOMATIC MURDER, is out now.

 And my novel, LIGHTS OUT! was published in the U.K. in February, and here in the States in the spring.
 I wrote an article about it for Publishers Weekly.
 Of the 115-plus books I’ve written, I’d never written one without having a contract in-place before I started.
 But earlier this year I went back to a novel I’d started in 2003 based upon an event that took place in the United States and Canada in that year.
 I’d never found the time to finish it, but this year I made the time.
 It’s a comic caper in the Donald Westlake and Lawrence Block vein, as well as the story of an average man suffering a monumental midlife crisis.
 The title is LIGHTS OUT!
 My wonderful agent Bob Diforio of the D4EO Agency has found a good publishing home at Severn House, a leading British publisher with a strong presence in the United States.
 It's already been published in hardcover in the U.K., with the stateside edition coming out in May.
 Here are a few advance reviews.

 “Donald Bain has a wit and a sense of fiction that I have encountered only in Elmore Leonard’s best stuff.
 Lights Out! is a wonderful read.”